LuLuEhret/flagADA4life/story_page.markdown

 ***

-:popcorn: Whoa, slow down there!
+🍿Whoa, slow down there!
 I thought we were supposed to be enjoying this story together, not inhaling all the popcorn in record time.
 I can't believe you polished off that whole bowl before I even made it through the firsts analyses !
 ![image](/assets/img/no_popcorn.jpeg)

 ## <j>End of the journey : let's go to the 21st century !</j>